 That said, don’t be too shy to ask for details.
 This will be your home for the duration of your stay, and you need to be assured of its comfort and suitability.

 People can pay as much as they want for a holiday – there really is no top limit – but there comes a point when returns diminish, and you’re paying for things you don’t need and won’t use.
-The key is to decide what kind of experience you want, and make that expectation clear to your travel specialist or tour operator.
+The key is to decide what kind of experience you want and make that expectation clear to your travel specialist or tour operator.

 For example, if you want to be pampered, have access to spas and fine dining, and the ability to retreat to a climate-controlled, elegant suite, then you will want to gravitate toward the more expensive tours.

-If you are more of the rough-and-ready, salt of the earth type, then you may be more comfortable with a lower-priced tour with fewer amenities… keep that money in your pocket for more experiences along the way maybe.
+If you are more of the rough-and-ready, salt-of-the-earth type, then you may be more comfortable with a lower-priced tour with fewer amenities… keep that money in your pocket for more experiences along the way maybe.

 In either case, expect to pay from £500 for a guided walking tour, to several thousand for all-inclusive international holidays, like luxury safaris, cruises, or cultural excursions into exotic locales.

-Most tour operators will list tours with a full description of itinerary, but it is difficult to know the pace expected.
+Most tour operators will list tours with a full description of the itinerary, but it is difficult to know the pace expected.
 A few of them rate tours as ‘intense’ or ‘relaxed,’ which is very helpful.
 In every case, your travel specialist or tour operator will be able to tell you, after a few questions usually, if a tour suits your particular style and ability.

 Travel agents are better for advice than actual tour operators, as they don’t have as much incentive to sell you a particular tour, or to use a particular tour provider.

 If you choose a type of tour that you think might challenge you, it’s always a good idea to prepare a little.
-Increase your exercise levels starting at least month or two before the trip.
+Increase your exercise levels starting at least a month or two before the trip.
 Make sure you are used to more daily activities than you might normally get.
 You’ll enjoy your holiday more if you have some energy left at the end of the day.

 Small groups can be beneficial, because you will get more direct attention from the guide, and they tend to be more flexible.
 Companionship, however, is more limited in these smaller groups.
 If you happen to meet a compatible friend or romantic partner in your small group, you’re in luck – but the smaller the group, the more chance there is that you don’t.
 More people, more chance of finding like-minded individuals to share experiences.